giovannadequi4/sales-sync-project/README.md

 System developed for sales management and inventory control, used by a real store.
 The project began as a final technical course assignment and evolved into a complete system in active use.

-## 🚀 Features
+## 🚀 Key Features

-- Product and inventory management
+- Product and inventory management: registration, control, duration estimates, and low-stock alerts.
-- Sales and return registration
+- Sales and exchanges: transaction recording and customer voucher management.
-- Dynamic reports (sales, inventory, vouchers)
-- Stock duration estimation
+- Analytical reports:
+  - Sales: annual, monthly, and daily views with employee breakdown and advanced filters.
-- Search filters by period, category, and more
+  - Inventory: analysis of top-selling products by category and smart monitoring.
-- Responsive design for multiple devices
+- Usability: responsive design for different devices and search filters (period, category, etc.).
-- Customer voucher and merchandise return management

 ## 🛠️ Technologies and Tools

 - **Languages**: PHP, JavaScript, HTML, CSS
 - **Database**: MySQL (via PhpMyAdmin)
-- **Modeling**: UML (use cases, class diagrams)
+- **Modeling**: UML (use cases, class diagrams), ER Diagram
-- **Other**: SQL, business logic, date handling, and automatic calculations

 ## 🎯 Purpose